-This is usually something you have to pay for, although you don't have to install them on your own.
+In the past this was usually something you had to pay for, although you don't have to install them on your own.
 Your web host can help you set it all up, just in case you are not tech-savvy.

 In essence, securing your website revolves around adding an SSL (Secure Socket Layers) certificate.

 This is a must for every website that collects sensitive details, but even if you run a simple blog, you should still get it.
 Otherwise, your visitors might get a warning of an unsafe website, and your visitors may be put off.

 It used to be common that you would need to pay for this service but a somewhat recent service called Let's Encrypt now allows you to enable HTTPS on your site for free.